Erpingham: Geography

-Erpingham falls within the constituency of North Norfolk and is represented at Parliament by Duncan Baker MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of North Norfolk.
+According to the 2021 census, Erpingham has a population of 737 people which shows an increase from the 700 people recorded in the 2011 census.

+Erpingham is located along Scarrow Beck.

-Church of the Assumption of the Virgin Mary
+Church of St. Mary

 Erpingham's parish church is dedicated to Saint Mary and has a nave dating from the Fourteenth Century and a chancel from the Fifteenth Century.
+St. Mary's is located along Church Road, outside of the village and has been Grade I listed since 1960.

-The font was originally placed in St Benedict's Church, Norwich, but was transferred to Erpingham after St. Benedict's was destroyed in the Norwich Blitz, the font is a relic of the Nineteenth Century.
+St. Mary's font is from the Nineteenth Century and was originally placed in St Benedict's Church in Norwich, but was transferred to Erpingham after the church was destroyed in the Norwich Blitz.
 The church also holds a good example of a Fourteenth Century brass memorial dedicated to Sir John de Erpingham, an English soldier present at the Battle of Agincourt, and installed by his son, Sir Thomas Erpingham.
-The Church of the Assumption has good examples of British and Continental stained-glass, largely copied from examples in Blickling Hall and restored in the Twenty-first Century by King & Son.
+Additionally, St. Mary's has good examples of British and Continental stained-glass, largely copied from examples in Blickling Hall and restored in the Twenty-first Century by King & Son.

 Amenities

 Erpingham's 'Spread Eagle' public house has stood on its current site since the late eighteenth century.
 In its long history, the Spread Eagle has been owned by Watney & Mann Brewery and Woodforde's and was briefly known as the Erpingham Arms from 2011 to 2017.

+Local children usually attend Erpingham Church of England Primary School which is part of the Blue Sky Federation.
+After an Ofsted inspection in October 2023, the school was given a rating of 'Requires Improvement.'